By the way, ladies and gentlemen, an observation slash question about journalism.

 Oh, yes.

-So Bill Clinton describes Mitt Romney, been governor's sterling business career crosses the qualification threshold.
+So Bill Clinton describes Mitt Romney, been governor's sterling business career, crosses the qualification threshold.

 That's how he answered the question.

-Harvey Weinstein's question was can Romney produce jobs that Obama can't.
+Harvey Weinstein's question was, can Romney produce jobs that Obama can't?

-Translation is look, he's been in business.
+The translation is, look, he's been in business.

-Is that making more qualified in Obama?
+Does that make him more qualified than Obama?

 Clinton said, yeah, it does.